Part one of a two-part series on HIPAA and email.

 - are being asked to use,

 email to communicate with patients about their medical conditions.
-If you find yourself described here, then it bears repeating that the Internet, and things like email sent over the Internet, is not secure.
+If you find yourself described here, then it bears repeating that the Internet, and things like an email sent over the Internet, is not secure.
 Although it is unlikely, there is a possibility that information included in an email can be intercepted and read by other parties besides the person to whom it is addressed.
 And it’s that “possibility” that becomes the area of focus.

 HIPAA and email can coexist … it’s a matter of understanding the rules